 Step #3: One must look for the interest rate mentioned in the contract as well as the amount of time that he or she has for repaying the debt which is taken.

 Step #4: In the next step, simply multiply the amount that is owed with the rate of interest and the number of years left for paying the same back.
-For example, A purchased a $1,000 couch at 10% a year and has 2 years to pay, then A will have to pay $200 in interest which will be calculated by multiplying purchase price with the rate of interest and number of days left i.e., 1,000*10%*2.
+For example, A purchased a $1,000 couch at 10% a year and has two years to pay; then A will have to pay $200 in interest, which will be calculated by multiplying the purchase price with the rate of interest and number of days left, i.e., 1,000*10%*2.
 If the amount of interest accrues, then A will have to pay $200 — 2 years of interest — back in a year, along with the $1,000.

 How to Avoid Paying Deferred Interest?

 Deferred interest schemes can be spotted when there are offerings that state “zero interest for twelve months” or “same as cash.”
 Borrowers do have the option and choice to avoid paying deferred interest, but doing so is really complicated.
 Such programs are very common when the borrower uses in-store financing or uses store credit card offers.
 These programs are common in the cases of expensive products like furniture, jewelry, and home appliances.
 These programs can be mostly seen in abundance during winter holidays since it becomes easy for the retailers to convince buyers to spend extra money on purchasing gifts and pay later.
 High-end credit card companies and online retailers are also seen in making these offers.

 Deferred interest allows the buyers to purchase with their credit card without having to pay interest on the remaining balance.
 Deferred interest on credit cards can help buyers shop on their credit cards at the moment, and they will not have to pay the monthly interest, which will keep accruing after the collapse of the promo period.